yiyuanyi/rock-paper-scissors/README.md

 8)Adding if/else statements to the loop function to play 5 rounds and add up scores and return the winner of the 5 rounds.

 9)Fixed curly brackets in function section.
 Moved the player score comparison inside the game() function.
 Game is working properly inside the console.

+10)created rps html and added js code and instructions. is all running correctly. will upload to github and TOP solutions.